BlueTufa/bluetufa/README.md

 # Dan White
-Engineering manager and software engineer with a focus on backend software engineering, DevOps, information security, and machine learning (AI/ML) within cloud infrastructure such as Amazon Web Services (AWS).
+Engineering manager and software engineer with a focus on backend software engineering, development operations (DevOps), information security, and machine learning (AI/ML) within cloud infrastructure such as Amazon Web Services (AWS).
 A typical operating envionment is a global, multi-tenant cloud architecture operating under multiple regulatory requirements such as SOC2, HIPAA, HITRUST, FDA SaMD, and GDPR.

 Owner and Principal, Blue Tufa LLC.